sodadata/docs/soda-cl/distribution.md

 number_of_bins = np.histogram_bin_edges(arr, bins='auto').size # return 3466808
 ```

 If the number of bins is greater than the size of data, Soda uses [interquantile range (IQR)](https://en.wikipedia.org/wiki/Interquartile_range) to detect and filter the outliers.
-Basically, for data that is greater than `Q3 + 1.5 IQR` and less than `Q1 - 1.5 IQR` Soda removes the datasets, then recomputes the number of bins with the same method by taking the maximum of [sturges](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width) and [FD (Freedman Diaconis Estimator)]("https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule").
+Basically, for data that is greater than `Q3 + 1.5 IQR` and less than `Q1 - 1.5 IQR` Soda removes the datasets, then recomputes the number of bins with the same method by taking the maximum of [Sturges](https://en.wikipedia.org/wiki/Histogram#Number_of_bins_and_width) and [Freedman Diaconis Estimator](https://en.wikipedia.org/wiki/Freedman%E2%80%93Diaconis_rule).

 After removing the outliers, if the number of bins still exceeds the size of the filtered data, Soda takes the square root of the dataset size to set the number of bins.
 To cover edge cases, if the square root of dataset size exceeds one million, then Soda sets the number of bins to one million to prevent it from generating too many bins.